openware/peatio/docs/api/websocket_api.md

 ## Start websocket API

-How to running Web Socket API service?
-For running Web Socket API service, you need configure and start websocket_api daemon.

-Configurations are stored at application.yml under WebSocket Streaming API settings section.

 You can start websocket API locally using peatio git repository.

 You should have `redis` and `rabbitmq` servers up and running